Does it matter who files first?

 What is shared custody?

-Shared custody is a non-traditional form of custody designed to increase the amount of time children have with both parents.
-Shared custody is used to resolve custody disputes.
+Shared parenting schedules are designed to increase the amount of time children have with both parents.
+Shared parenting arrangements are often used to resolve custody disputes.
 Parents will agree to divide time with the children equally.
-This type of arrangement, however may have a detrimental effect on children.
-Our office recommends that any issue affecting children should be discussed with a child psychologist to get their input and advice concerning the impact of a particular schedule on your family.
+This type of arrangement, with frequent exchanges between the parents, may have a detrimental effect on children.
+We recommend consulting with a child psychologist to get advice concerning the impact of a particular schedule on your family.